Islam and other religions: Forced conversion

 According to historian Bernard Lewis, forced conversions played a role especially in the 12th century under the Almohad dynasty of North Africa and Andalusia.
-He is however also of the opinion that other incidents of forced conversions have been rare in Islamic history.
+He is also of the opinion that other incidents of forced conversions have been rare in Islamic history.
 He adds that "In the early centuries of Islamic rule there was little or no attempt at forcible conversion, the spread of the faith being effected rather by persuasion and inducement."
 A few well-known examples of forced conversion are: